bramtayl/Justly/README.md

 ### Table editor

-You can use the table editor to edit chords, notes, or percussions.
+You can use the table editor to edit chords, pitched notes, or unpitched notes.
-Each row of a table represents a unit: a chord, note, or percussion.
+Each row of a table represents a unit: a chord, pitched note, or unpitched note.

 You can select a single cell by clicking on it.
 Hold shift to select multiple cells.
-When you select a chord or note cell, Justly will show the frequency and approximate piano key of the chord or note in the status bar at the bottom.
+When you select a chord or pitched note cell, Justly will show the frequency and approximate piano key of the chord or pitched note in the status bar at the bottom.

-To edit the notes of a chord, double click its "Notes" cell.
+To edit the pitched notes of a chord, double click its "Pitched notes" cell.
-To edit the percussions of a chord, double click its "Percussions" cell.
+To edit the unpitched notes of a chord, double click its "Unpitched notes" cell.
 To go back to the chords, select "Back to chords" from the "Edit" menu (see below).

 ### File Menu